Law enforcement experts weigh in on uptick in juvenile crimes across Twin Cities

 "If there is a shooting, you literally can go back and pull up Facebook and you can start to track and see just how they got there," explained Thomas.
 "And if it's a group like which was involved in this incident, in the crash I would dare say that that is something that they have collectively, had gotten together and decided to do, and as a result that's why you see the crime spree."

-This situation can lead to calls for a restructuring of the juvenile justice system nationwide, something Hennepin County Sheriff Dawanna Witt says is needed.
+Calls for a restructuring of the juvenile justice system nationwide are growing, and a new approach is something Hennepin County Sheriff Dawanna Witt says is needed.

 "I believe in prevention, I do believe in intervention programs but we also have to acknowledge that once that threshold is crossed, there needs to be accountability," said Sheriff Witt.

-Thomas says many of the kids that go into the system, often come out worse than they went in.
+Thomas says there's another problem; Many of the kids that go into the system often come out worse than they went in.

 "There have to be stem programs, there has to be education that actually shows them, not just shows them, that ties them into something beyond, this doesn't mean anything to me," said Thomas.
 "Teaching kids how to make good decisions, showing them how their schoolwork translates into real work.”